-28. The aim of this programme area is to support national institutions in developing and implementing policies and sectoral strategies to increase the people's access to opportunities for social, economic and environmental development.
+28. The aim of this programme is to support national institutions in developing and implementing policies and sectoral strategies to increase the people's access to opportunities for social, economic and environmental development.
 Bottlenecks for accessing these opportunities exist along gender and regional divides and in rural-urban disparities.
 Shortcomings in the delivery of basic services and degradation of environmental and natural resources make people more vulnerable.
 Programmes in this area will seek, inter alia, to reduce these vulnerabilities in a participatory manner.

-GAP programme
+29. GAP programme

-29. The overall aim of this programme is to spur regional-development planning, management and project implementation to consolidate local capacities and to engage them in development processes.
+The aim of this programme is to spur regional-development planning, management and project implementation to consolidate local capacities and to engage them in development processes.
 The programme seeks to do this through a matrix of projects concerned with economic and social growth, implemented at the local level in the provinces of the South Eastern Anatolia (SEA) region.
-The challenges of regional development persist, especially with regard regional-development planning basing investment participatory on sound mechanism.
+The challenges of regional development persist and especially with regard to basing regional-development planning and investment on sound participatory mechanisms.
 Strengthening the catalytic role of UNDP will result in more sustainable and participatory local-development schemes.
 With UNDP support, programme partners will target vulnerable groups better in their project designs.
-This will make it possible to incorporate the goals of the World Summit for Social Development (WSSD) in programme interventions and to build necessary linkages among the many activities and sub-projects supported under the programme.
+This makes it possible to incorporate the goals of the World Summit for Social Development (WSSD) in programme interventions and to build necessary linkages among the many activities and subprojects supported under the programme.
 This in turn will lead to a more measurable impact.

-LEAP programme
+30. LEAP programme

-30. An integrated regional development programme targeting one of the country's less developed regions, Eastern Anatolia, will be at the core of the new CCF.
+An integrated regional development programme targeting one of the country's less developed regions, Eastern Anatolia, will be at the core the new CCF.
 The LEAP programme will be coordinated by national agents in the public sector and NGOs.
-It will lead to the implementation of a comprehensive plan focusing on human and institutional capacity-building with special attention paid to: (a) employment generation for vulnerable groups; (b) promotion and strengthening of local capacities for self-development; and (c) improvement of access to basic services.
+It will lead to the implementation of a comprehensive plan focusing on human and institutional capacity-building with special attention paid to: (i) employment generation for vulnerable groups; (ii) promotion and strengthening of local capacities for self development; and (iii) improvement of access to basic services.

-Environment and development programme
+31. Environment and development programme

-Integrating environmental concerns into social 31. economic development and environmental capacity-building have been the major objective of the current CCF.
+Integrating environmental concerns into social and economic development and environmental capacity-building have been the major objective of the current CCF.
 These areas will continue to receive attention in the new CCF.
-Added focus environment-poverty linkages will result in: (a) sustainable use and management of natural resources; (b) integration of environmental concerns into the sectoral policies, particularly promotion agriculture and tourism; (c) implementation of local environmental planning; and (d) implementation of the national environmental action plan, particularly in the less developed regions of the country.
+Added focus on environment-poverty linkages will result in: a) sustainable use and management of natural resources; b) integration of environmental concerns into the sectoral policies, particularly energy, agriculture and tourism; c) promotion and implementation of local environmental planning; and d) implementation of the national environmental action plan, particularly in the less developed regions of the country.
 The GEF NGO Small Grants Programme will continue to support civil-society initiatives in these areas.

-Gender and development programme
+32. Gender and development programme

-32. The national action plan for women calls for the development and implementation of concrete sectoral strategies for rapid improvements in the status of women in the public and domestic spheres.
+The national action plan for women calls for the development and implementation of concrete sectoral strategies for rapid improvements in the status of women in the public and domestic spheres.
 UNDP will more vigorously pursue gender mainstreaming in all the primary development sectors where women's access to opportunities is limited.
 In this regard, UNDP will continue to cooperate with all sister United Nations organizations at the country level.

-Poverty strategies (PSI) programme
+33. Poverty strategies initiative (PSI) programme

-33. The poverty strategies programme will continue in the new CCF period, emphasizing the improvement of disaggregated data collection for poverty alleviation policy and research, income distribution analysis, and poverty-measurement analysis activities.
-The PSI will be reframed to align the above-mentioned regional development programmes to WSSD goals.
+The Poverty Strategies Programme will continue in the new CCF period with emphasis on improved disaggregated data collection for poverty alleviation policy and research, income distribution analysis, and poverty measurement analysis activities.
+The PSI will be re-framed to align the above referred regional development programmes to the WSSD goals.

-B. Governance and decentralization
+B. Governance and Decentralization

-Objective
+34. Objective